-A Notary Public is an internationally recognised lawyer, with the jurisdiction to authenticate and certify the execution of documents required or intended for use outside of England & Wales.
+In England and Wales, a Notary Public is an internationally recognised legal professional, with the jurisdiction to authenticate and certify the execution of documents required or intended for use abroad.

 A Notary Public is usually required when dealing with overseas matters, but in some instances, a Notary Public's services may also be required for use in England & Wales.
 Their primary role is the preparation, validation and/or certification of documents and transactions under an official seal, in order for them to be accepted in countries outside the UK.